ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 ## Enhance Existing EnergyPlus Tabular Output Reports ##

 The following sections describe enhancements to the existing reports and new reports that will be added in EnergyPlus

+New columns shown with:
+- Percent % are based directly on input and could be pulled from epJSON file.
+- Caret ^ are outputs from EnergyPlus that cannot be found within epJSON file.

 #### Initialization Summary - People Internal Gains Nominal ####